 WordPress provides you with a decent head start when it comes to creating accessible websites.
-For example, recent default themes like Twenty Seventeen are already built with accessibility in mind.
+For example, recent default themes are already built with accessibility in mind.
 But that doesn’t mean that your work is done.

 There are still plenty of items to check off your list to ensure that everyone has access to your site’s navigation and content.
 Thankfully, this is one of the areas where the plugin development community has really stepped up.
-We now have access to a wide selection of tools to help us meet the challenges that come along with accessibility.
+We now have access to a wide selection of tools to help us meet the challenges of accessibility.

 Here is a collection of WordPress plugins that can help improve your site’s accessibility: